HANDWRITTEN / SCENE CHARACTER DATABASES OF INDIC SCRIPTS

 Most of the available works on handwriting or scene text recognition of Indian scripts are based on either small or non-standard databases collected in laboratory environments.
 Recently, we developed a few large databases of handwritten or scene characters of major Indic script(s).
 These database are either already made available free of cost to the academic researchers or their release is under processing.
 These databases are the following.

-1. Online handwritten database
+1. Offline handwritten database

 (a) Bangla numerals